babylonchain/btc-staker/README.md

 #### 1. List active BTC finality providers on Babylon

-Find the BTC public key of the finality provider you intend to stake to. <br>
+Find the BTC public key of the finality provider you intend to stake to.

-When staking, specify the BTC public key of a single finality provider using the <br>
-`--finality-providers-pks` flag in
-the `stake` command.
+When staking, specify the BTC public key of a single finality provider using the `--finality-providers-pks` flag in the `stake` command.

-**Note** Make sure to use only one finality provider BTC public key in the <br> `--finality-providers-pks` flag of the `stake` command, as multiple providers are not supported.
+**Note** Make sure to use only one finality provider BTC public key in the `--finality-providers-pks` flag of the `stake` command, as multiple providers are not supported.